edamontology/edam-sandbox/docs/mandatoryPropertyMissing.md

 # EDAM concept is missing a mandatory annotation propery

-**Problem:** A concept is missing an annotation property that is mandatory.
+**Problem:** A concept is missing an annotation property that is mandatory for all EDAM concepts.

 **Solution:** Add the missing annotation property.